 I offer you this post, not only to those who are worried about being able to have a child due to NETs, but also as a means of inspiring anyone with a long term cancer to try to lead as normal life as possible.

-Finally, I’m sure you will all join me in wishing James and Kirsty the very best wishes for a successful birth of their second child in the 7 or 8 weeks.
-Thanks Kirsty!
+Finally, I’m sure you will all join me in wishing James, Kirsty and baby boys Hugo and Charlie, the very best wishes going forward.
+Thanks for allowing us to hear your story Kirsty!